Pakistanis in Spain: Religion

-Islam is by far the most common religion among Pakistanis in Spain, and serves as an important marker of community belonging.
-In Solé Aubia and Rodríguez Roca's 2005 study, every single one of their 280 interviewees stated that he or she was a Muslim; of them, 82.5% indicated that they continued to practise Islam properly, while 13.2% claimed that they would like to practise it properly but were prevented by various constraints, and just 2.9% did not practise the religion because they did not want to.
+Islam is by far the most common religion among Pakistanis in Spain, and serves as an important marker of identity and community belonging.
+In Solé Aubia and Rodríguez Roca's 2005 study, every single one of their 280 interviewees stated that he or she was a Muslim; of them, 82.5% indicated that they continued to practise Islam normally, while 13.2% claimed that they would like to practise it properly but were prevented by various constraints, and 4.3% did not practise the religion because they did not want to and simply identified as being "culturally Muslim".

 In Barcelona, the two mosques most frequented by Pakistanis are the Tariq ben Zyad Mosque and the Minhaj ul-Quran Mosque.
 The Tariq ben Zyad Mosque, on the calle Elisabets, was founded in 1981.
 It is named for Tariq ibn Ziyad, the general who led the Muslim conquest of Spain beginning in 711, and belongs to the Tablighi Jamaat movement.
 The Minhaj ul-Quran Mosque, founded in 1997, is, as its name indicates, part of the Minhaj-ul-Quran International movement.